reorx/dotfiles/readme.md

 Link:
 - vimrc -> ~/.vimrc

-> Note: Because nvim has been a successful replace for vim,
+> Note: Because nvim has been a successful replacement for vim,
-> this vimrc stopped to provide plugins to keep a minimal basic configuration
+> this vimrc stopped to provide plugins, keeps a minimal basic configuration